Datical/DaticalDB4UrbanCode/README.md

 Thus, we've added new new text boxes to each Datical DB Step, Datical DB JVM and Datical DB JVM Arguments.
 Neither are required.

 There is a known issue with placing multiple arguments in the "Datical DB JVM Arguments" text box.
 IBM Rational UrbanCode Deploy passes all properties as quoted strings.
 Thus, *--vmargs -Xms512M -Dmx512M* becomes *--vmargs "-Xms512M -Dmx512M"*.
 We are working with IBM on a resolution to this issue.

-### Version 1.220 - December 3, 2015

-Rebranding for UrbanCode as plugin works for both Deploy and Build